chumbleycode/ses/docs/index.md

-### Very organised catalogue of concise results

 # Some current working papers

+A very organised catalogue of concise results:

 # 1. Mikes race paper